-The vagus nerve connects to the brain, gut (intestines, stomach), heart, liver, pancreas, gallbladder, kidney, ureter, spleen, lungs, fertility organs (females), neck (including the pharynx, larynx, esophagus), ears and tongue.
+The vagus nerve reaches the brain, gut (intestines, stomach), heart, liver, pancreas, gallbladder, kidney, ureter, spleen, lungs, fertility organs (female), neck (pharynx, larynx, and esophagus), ears, and tongue.

-Given the importance of the vagus nerve in the gut (and other organs), when it’s not working right, it will cause digestive disorders including dyspepsia, gastroparesis, esophageal reflux, ulcerative colitis, anorexia, and bulimia, to name a few (R).
+Given the importance of the vagus nerve to the gut (and other organs), when it’s not working properly, it will cause digestive disorders including dyspepsia, gastroparesis, esophageal reflux, ulcerative colitis, anorexia, and bulimia, to name a few (R).

 The Vagus Nerve and Health

 In the brain, the vagus helps control anxiety and depression.

 In the gut, it increases stomach acidity, digestive juice secretion, and gut flow.
 Since the vagus nerve is important for increasing gut flow (motility), having less vagus activation will increase your IBS risk, which is a result of slower flow (R).

 Stimulating the vagus nerve increases the release of histamine by stomach cells, which helps release stomach acid (R).
 So, low stomach acidity is usually, in part, a vagus nerve problem.
 By releasing intrinsic factor, the vagus nerve is important to help you absorb vitamin B12 (R).